 Method for the salad:

-- For this salad you need to basically dice the cucumber, bell peppers/tomatoes and red onion into small equal pieces.
+- For this salad you need to basically deseed and dice the cucumber, deseed and dice the bell peppers/tomatoes and dice the red onion into small equal pieces.

 - Start off with the cucumber, deseed and dice into small pieces.
 Next dice the onion into small pieces .